DevZoneX/NPCs-Living-in-a-Virtual-Village-Powered-by-ChatGPT/README.md

-# NPCs Living in a Virtual Village Ppowerd by ChatGPT
+# NPCs Living in a Virtual Village Powered by ChatGPT

 This project aims to develop a virtual village simulation using AI and LLM-driven NPC generation.
 The goal is to create a realistic and dynamic environment where non-player characters (NPCs) interact with each other.